You may have heard that some data produced by the US federal government has been disappearing, or being made harder to locate.

 Calif.
 Dept of Alcoholic Beverage Control: License query system

-Find liquor stores, bars, etc. by zip code.
-Can also search by census tract.
+Find liquor stores, bars, etc. by address, census tract, city.
+Can also search by business name, licensee name, license number.

 Traffic Data Branch (CalTrans)

 Traffic volumes, truck traffic, and ramp volume for California state highways.
 View tables, or download data as Excel files.

 Quickly get recent state, county, and city demographics (including age, race/ethnicity, income/employment, residence, and more - a huge amount of statistics) and business information.
 Use American Factfinder to locate detailed Census tables.

 » Get data: Census data is available form several sources